 Stone fireplace mantels are another great option that can help set the stage for a more modern and contemporary space.
 Much like wood mantels, stone can either be painted or unpainted, in dark or light colors.
 With a wide variety of options, you can choose how your stone fireplace mantel sets the stage for the way your room will feel.

 Unpainted stone comes in a variety of different colors and textures.
 If you choose to leave the stone unpainted, your décor options should reflect and balance the natural look of your type of stone.
 Some popular choices of unpainted stone are, natural brick, white marble, or granite.

 Natural brick fireplace surrounds are popular because they can be easily painted, as a quick weekend project, or unpainted, and left to display its own natural beauty.
+Hey, that's two fireplace surround ideas already!
 If you choose to paint your brick fireplace surround, ensure a high heat tolerance paint is used to avoid potential discoloration.
 White is a popular choice to paint over the classic look of brick, but it can darken with time.
 With the addition of white paint, your surround can become bright and lively, allowing you to place bright colored vases, flowers, and artwork above and around the mantel.

 If you choose to display the brick in its natural state, look for items that are predominantly white and grey.
 This contrasting color will make your decorations pop, as well as, bring out the red and orange tones of the brick.